Lucrehulk/rust-cf-turnstile-bypass/README.md

 1. **Configure the files.** The config is in `index.html`:
    - Set `PRELOAD_IFRAMES` (the number of iframe solvers to load on page start) **NOTE: PLEASE KEEP PRELOAD_IFRAMES AT 1.
 Currently, upon any solve the location reloads.
 Additionally, multi-iframe solving on a single page has been found to be quite slow.
 This is all but deprecated as of now but if a feasible solution to tunneling is implemented (as discussed in future plans) it may become useful again.**, `TOKEN_SERVER_HOST` (your token server host, obviously), `PROXY_CONNECT_TIMEOUT` (time for proxy connection to timeout and page to begin reloading), and `USE_PROXY_SOLVING` (boolean to determine if you want to use the multi-proxy solving system).
 Originally I did just use const SITEKEY which is why that's still declared in the index.html, but after having to change it around consistently it got annoying.
 So it's set in localStorage now.
 So set `localStorage.sitekey` (the website's Cloudflare sitekey) in localStorage.

+   - If you do not know how to access a sitekey, here is a short and easy method you can use to access it: in devtools, find the turnstile.js file in the sources tab.
+In it, ctrl f "sitekey".
+You'll see many instances.
+You can breakpoint a few of these and then run the page to get into the scope, which will have the sitekey.

 2. **Set your proxies.**  Set your linesplit list of proxies to `localStorage.proxies`.
 The proxy extension will connect to a proxy from this list according to the recieved solver idx.
 Note the proxies list should include the protocol extension protocol://